dinomoss/AWS-Scheduled-snapshot-with-retention-period/README.md

 To create snapshot yearly enter:  0 0 1 1 ? *
 ```

-The sintaksa is little bit different then on all contab generators
+The sintaks is little bit different then on all contab generators
 Below the **Cron expression** should show **Next 10 Trigger Date(s)**

 On the right section Targets form drop down menu select: **EC2 CreateSnapshot API call**